K15t/viewport-cli/README.md

 ### Custom theme templates

-Theme templates are simply folders within in the `templates` folder in the *viewport-tools* installation directory.
+Theme templates are simply folders within in the `templates` folder in the *viewport-cli* installation directory.
 You can create your own theme templates just by creating a new folder or modifying an existing one.
 For example, you could put in the resources you need for every of your themes like logos and icons.

 Also you can customise the build process by modifying the `gulpfile.js`.
 For example, you could add a compression pipe to the images pipeline, or a linter to the scripts pipeline.
 Or you might include the JavaScript and CSS framework you use for every of your themes.
 You can even conditionally execute certain pipes using packages like `gulp-if`, for example based on if the `NOVE_ENV` environment variable is set to `production` like it might be in your CD/CI pipeline.
 If you want to modify which file types and/or directories are used, edit the globs and directories inside the constructor of the `Paths` class.
 These values are used to compute the files and directories dynamically in every task.
 For example, you could restrict image file types to only be of type `.jpg` by modifying the `imagesGlob` to `[**/*.jpg]`.
 The globs are written relative to their respective directory defined in the [Folder structure](#), but computed relative to the CWD of the script.
 Be aware: The glob passed to `upload()` must be written relative to the CWD, i.e. just '**' would upload everything in your theme folder including the whole `node_modules` folder ⚠️

 A theme template _must_ contain a `package.json` and a `gulpfile.js`.
 These get filled with the information you provide when creating a new theme from that template.
 The `package.json` is filled with the theme data like name, version and description.
 The `gulpfile.js` is filled with the name of the selected target environment and the theme name.
-Make sure to _not_ change the declaration of the `themeData` variable in the `gulpfile.js` because this is where *viewport-tools* fills in the theme name and the name of the selected target environment. ⚠️
+Make sure to _not_ change the declaration of the `themeData` variable in the `gulpfile.js` because this is where *viewport-cli* fills in the theme name and the name of the selected target environment. ⚠️

 It's probably best to start off with duplicating the "default" theme template and to modify that.